 GuideStar is not a rating service.

-GuideStar is an globally-used, ever-growing compilation of quality, trustworthy information on charaties and nonprofits.
+GuideStar is a globally-used, ever-growing compilation of quality, trustworthy information on charaties and nonprofits.

 The preceding is a guest post by Bunkie Righter, a business development director at GuideStar.
 Bunkie Righter has 20 years of experience in both nonprofit management and fundraising.
 During the last nine years with GuideStar, Bunkie has worked in a variety of roles, and for the last eight years in her current role, where she focuses on developing partner relationships and delivering comprehensive data solutions from the GuideStar database for partners and clients.
 Beyond the distribution of GuideStar’s extensive database through licensing partnerships, she travels throughout the country talking with nonprofit professionals about GuideStar’s role in the nonprofit sector.